3 Things That Can Happen If Your Air Conditioner Isn't Level

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to tackle by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+It’s usually not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and causing problems, give Edington Heating & Cooling Inc a call at 937-558-9478.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and creating problems, give Edington Heating & Cooling Inc a call at 937-558-9478.
+We’ll check your air conditioner for any damage and then determine the best way to level it.